Archdiocese of Saint Paul and Minneapolis: Bernard Hebda

 During Hebda's term as administrator, the archdiocese reached agreement on a civil settlement with officials of Ramsey County on procedures to prevent child sexual abuse.
 On March 24, 2016, Hebda was named archbishop of Saint Paul and Minneapolis.
 He was installed in the Cathedral of Saint Paul on May 13, 2016.

 In May 2018, the archdiocese agreed to pay victims of clergy sexual abuse a $210 million in settlement, which awaited court approval.
 By the time the settlement was issued, 91 priests who served in the archdiocese were accused of sexually abusing 450 victims.
 In June 2018, the archdiocese filed for bankruptcy reorganization in order to find enough money to pay for the settlement.
-Once approved, the settlement became the second largest in any Catholic bankruptcy case in United States history and largest overall for any archdiocese which was forced into bankruptcy.
-In September 2018, survivors of clergy abuse officially concluded a month-long vote which resulted in the approval the settlement; the vote had started on August 21.
-The settlement was then approved by a U.S. Bankruptcy Court judge.
+The settlement became the second largest in any Catholic bankruptcy case in United States history and largest overall for any archdiocese.

-In June 2019, Hebda announced the calling an archdiocesan synod.
-This would be the first synod held in the archdiocese in eight decades.
-Hebda said that, "In the time that [he has] served in this archdiocese, [he has] come to believe that [the] local Church is particularly ripe for a synod".
-In a mass the following Saturday evening for the Solemn Vigil of Pentecost, Hebda formally announced that a synod would take place; two years later, at a mass commemorating the same holy day, the synod was officially convoked.
+In June 2019, Hebda announced plans for an archdiocesan synod, the first to be held in the archdiocese in eighty years.
+Two years later, the synod was officially convoked.
 It culminated in June 2022 with an archdiocesan synodal assembly.
-Hebda released a pastoral letter, "You Shall Be My Witnesses", on the feast of Christ the King in 2022.